 Better Option for Some: PRK/LASEK is not as common as it used to be.
 Some patients, however, can benefit from it if they have co-existing eye issues that may be treated at the same time as correcting the vision, e.g. scars and loose surface epithelium.

 The Cons of PRK/LASEK Laser Eye Surgery

 Recovery Time: In PRK/LASEK, rather than creating a small flap to access the tissue underneath like in LASIK, the entire outer layer of the cornea is rolled to one side.
-As it takes several days for the outer layer to repopulate the surface of the eye, the recovery period is the longest of the three.
+As it takes several days for the outer layer to repopulate the eye’s surface, the recovery period is the longest of the three.

 Safety and Comfort: Although the treatment itself is pain-free, PRK/LASEK patients are likely to experience discomfort or irritation in the seven days following the procedure.
 This is an expected part of the healing process, and thus some clinics will provide pain relief eye drops.

-At first, choosing the right laser eye treatment can seem a monumental task.
-But when it comes down to it, there are only really three treatments most people need to be aware of — more like two today — and what’s best is if you go to a high-quality clinic, the choice is made much simpler as the best comes at the same price.
+Choosing the right laser eye treatment can seem a monumental task, but when it comes down to it, there are only really three treatments most people need to be aware of — more like two today — and what’s best is if you go to a high-quality clinic, the choice is made much simpler as the best comes at the same price.

 The parting message is that the old-timer — PRK/LASEK — has largely been made redundant today but may still be a great option if you’re unsuitable for newer surgeries.
 LASIK retains the title of most popular and sought-after treatment, but only for the time being.
 As more clinics are beginning to perform SMILE, a greater number of people are becoming aware of its many benefits, SMILE is gaining traction, and as a result, will likely take the top spot as number one.
 A total of 2 million SMILE surgeries were completed worldwide by April 2019.